 When it comes to pre-assessment before an upcoming topic or a formative assessment used in the classroom to inform your teaching approach, it can definitely be helpful for all students to participate in the diagnostic assessment process.

 A diagnostic for reading provides information about strengths, what strategies they use, and what areas they need help with.
 Many students who struggle have gaps in early literacy skills.
-The tests are designed to identify these, beginning with phonological awareness.
+The tests identify these, beginning with phonological awareness.
 This data can also be a reference point whenever there are questions about student progress.

 It is essential to recognize that not all criterion-referenced assessments used for this purpose are high quality.